Giannis-less Bucks fall flat in Game 3 to Heat

 MIAMI — Jimmy Butler took a hard fall.
 Victor Oladipo took a harder one.
 And the Miami Heat still found a way to knock off the Milwaukee Bucks, reclaiming the lead in their Eastern Conference playoff series.

-Butler scored 30 points before leaving with a sore glute, leading the eighth-seeded Heat past the top-seeded Bucks 121-99 on Saturday night for a 2-1 lead in their first-round playoff series.
+Butler scored 30 points before leaving with a sore glute, leading the eighth-seeded Heat past the top-seeded Bucks 121-99 on Saturday night for a 2-1 lead in their first-round series.

 But what should have been a celebratory postgame — big win, series lead, halfway to upsetting the NBA’s top overall seed — was anything but, after Oladipo left in the fourth quarter after a knee injury that had the Heat fearing very bad news.